-- 2.8 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a co ordinated offer of early help when additional needs of children are identified.
-These may include if a child: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - Is persistently absent from education including persistent absences for part of the school day - Is at risk of 'honour' based abuse such as Female Genital Mutilation or Forced marriage - Has a family member in prison, or is affected by parental offending - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - · is at risk of being radicalised or exploited; - · is a privately fostered child. - 2.9 Our staffing structure reflects the high level of need in this community, so that we can plan and offer activities, sessions and support for adults and children alike.
+- 2.8 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a coordinated offer of early help when additional needs of children are identified.
+These may include if a child: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - Is persistently absent from education including persistent absences for part of the school day - Is at risk of 'honour' based abuse such as Female Genital Mutilation or Forced marriage - Has a family member in prison, or is affected by parental offending - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child. - 2.9 At West Earlham Infant and Nursery School we understand the importance of working in a way that adheres to the following legislation: - The Human Rights Act 1998 - Equality Act 2010 - Public Sector Equality Duty